Politics of the Philippines

 Politics in the Philippines are governed by a three-branch system of government.
 The country is a democracy, with a president who is directly elected by the people and serves as both the head of state and the head of government.
 The president serves as the leader of the executive branch and is a powerful political figure.
 A president may only hold office for one six-year term.
-The bicameral Congress, which consists of the smaller Senate, which is elected at-large across the country, and the larger House of Legislators, which is mostly made up of members chosen from specific geographic districts, is the body that carries out legislative duties.
-The judiciary is overseen by the Supreme Court of the Philippines, which has extensive review jurisdiction over judgments issued by other governmental and administrative institutions.
+The bicameral Congress consists of two separate bodies: the Senate, with members elected at-large across the country, and the larger House of Representatives, with members chosen mostly from specific geographic districts.
+The Congress performs legislative functions.
+The judiciary is overseen by the Supreme Court of the Philippines and has extensive review jurisdiction over judgments issued by other governmental and administrative institutions.